Wednesday, February 11, 2026

 My route led me through part of the Heart of England Forest, or at least what will one day be a forest when the trees have grown a bit.
 For a while the sun shone, enriching the greens of the fields.

 After a few particularly muddy fields, where I think sheep had chewed up the ground digging up turnips, I arrived at Mickleton.
 A small milestone as it is the "Gateway to the Cotswolds", an area of hills and scenic villages which I will be walking through for the next two days.
 The hotel I am staying at is evidently a cut above the average as there are biscuits with the room's tea making facilities, or rather there were until shortly after my arrival.
 There is also a TV remote that sometimes works, and the dinner was good if on the expensive side.
 The dessert, a fruit and ginger pudding with custard was especially nice, if a bit fattening.
+Perhaps not surprising that the dessert was good as the hotel claimed to home of the "Pudding Club", whatever that might be.

 No comments: